 En Route to Camp

-Before going back down, I noticed four backpackers bypassing the peak.
-Then later, we caught up to the group back on the trail.
-It turned out I had met one of them through Instagram several years ago.
+I saw four backpackers walking past the peak before we left the top.
+Soon, we caught up to the group on the trail.
+Then I found out I had met one of them on Instagram a few years ago.
 Small world, indeed!

-I chatted with the group as we made our way down to Ladies Pass.
-Then I took a photo of them before we went our separate ways.
-They were going over to Upper Lake Florence.
-But the pups and I needed to find a place to camp on the pass.
+I chatted with them as we went down to Ladies Pass and took their group photo before parting ways.
+They were heading to Upper Lake Florence as the pups as I looked for a place on the pass to camp.

 See more trip photos here.